slsa-framework/slsa/docs/get-started.md

 The tools discussed in this guide are freely available and believed to meet SLSA expectations.
 The [Builder SLSA levels section](#builder-slsa-levels) provides a more complete list.
 If you think a build option is misclassified or want to add one, please [open an issue](https://github.com/slsa-framework/slsa/issues) or [submit a PR](https://github.com/slsa-framework/slsa/pulls) against this page.

 SLSA levels are progressive: SLSA 3 includes all the guarantees of SLSA 2, and SLSA 2 includes all the guarantees of SLSA 1.
-Currently, though, the work required to achieve lower SLSA levels will not necessarily accrue toward the work needed for higher levels, because achieving a higher level may require migrating to a different build system altogether.
+Currently, though, the work required to achieve lower SLSA levels will not necessarily accrue toward the work needed for higher levels, because achieving a higher level may require migrating to a different build platform altogether.
 For that reason, **you should start with the highest level that’s possible for your project or organization to avoid wasted work**.

 The SLSA level you implement depends on your current build situation:

 -   If you are using GitHub Actions, jump directly to [SLSA 3](#SLSA3).
 You do not need to implement SLSA 1 or SLSA 2.
 -   If you are using [FRSCA](https://github.com/buildsec/frsca), jump to [SLSA 2](#SLSA2).
 You do not need to implement SLSA 1.
--   If you’re using any other build system, consult its documentation to find out what SLSA level it supports and how to proceed.
-If your build system doesn't support the SLSA level you are aiming for or you do not use any build system, you should consider adopting one that does, such as GitHub Actions and FRSCA discussed below.
+-   If you’re using any other build platform, consult its documentation to find out what SLSA level it supports and how to proceed.
+If your build platform doesn't support the SLSA level you are aiming for or you do not use any build platform, you should consider adopting one that does, such as GitHub Actions and FRSCA discussed below.

 ### Provenance verification

 Various build methods require different methods to verify provenance.
 The SLSA community already has some verification methods and is working on additional solutions for provenance verification.
-Even if there is currently no simple verification method for a particular build system, adopting these builders now means you will be “SLSA ready” when more ecosystem tooling is released.
+Even if there is currently no simple verification method for a particular build platform, adopting these builders now means you will be “SLSA ready” when more ecosystem tooling is released.
 Note that when you create provenance, you must supply to users a method for interpreting what you have created.

 ### Provenance formatting